Did you know there are certain ways you can train that will ignite a larger testosterone response allowing for greater muscle growth and performance?

-Here are some training tips for men that want to increase the utilization of testosterone via improve receptor sensitivity.
+Here are some training tips for men that want to increase the utilization of testosterone via improving receptor sensitivity.

 - Focus on increasing testosterone levels first

-- Activate as much tissue during the shortest mount of time.
+- Activate as much tissue during the shortest amount of time.

 - Progress with your lifts on a weekly basis, and rest accordingly to actually be able to do that.

 - Train upper body at least twice a week